sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 * get the id of an object  :
  `session.id_for_object(plate)`

-!SLIDE small
+!SLIDE small subsection transition=scrollUp
+# Session
-# Object no managed are not saved
+## Objects no managed are not saved

-The following code save only one plate.
+### The following code save only one plate.

 	@@@ ruby
 	store.with_session do |s|